-Take a deep breathe in and a deep breathe out.
-It wasn’t until a few days ago that gyms were required to close, and that means it’s time to get active by doing home workouts.
+Take a deep breath in and a deep breath out.
 Encourage your family members to join you, or find a buddy so you can hold each other accountable.

 - Down Dog App

 I love down dog app because I can choose from a variety of different yoga classes, Barre and High-Intensity Interval Training workouts online.
 Each app offers various workout routines, and you can select the length of time for each exercise.
 Down Dog app has a free version, but you can upgrade for more options.
-Right now, if you are a student, teacher, or medical worker, you can get free access until July 1st.
-Visit www.downdogapp.com/schools or downdogapp.com/healthcare to register.
 Down Dog App also has a Barre and HIIT workouts that I love.

 - Core Power Yoga